Romania: Economy

-In January 2020, Romania's external debt was reported to be US$122 billion according to CEIC data.

 Infrastructure

-According to the Romania's National Institute of Statistics (INSSE), Romania's total road network was estimated in 2015 at 86080 km.
-The World Bank estimates the railway network at 22298 km of track, the fourth-largest railroad network in Europe.
+According to the Romania's National Institute of Statistics (INS), Romania's total road network was estimated in 2015 at 86080 km.
+The World Bank estimates the railway network at 22298 km of track, the fourth-largest railway network in Europe.
 Romania's rail transport experienced a dramatic decline after 1989 and was estimated at 99 million passenger journeys in 2004, but has experienced a recent (2013) revival due to infrastructure improvements and partial privatisation of lines, accounting for 45% of all passenger and freight movements in the country.
-Bucharest Metro, the only underground railway system, was opened in 1979 and measures 80.01 km with an average ridership in 2007 of 600,000 passengers during the workweek in the country.
+Bucharest Metro, the only underground railway system, was opened in 1979 and measures 80.01 km with an average ridership in 2021 of 720,000 passengers during the workweek in the country.
 There are sixteen international commercial airports in service today.
 Over 12.8 million passengers flew through Bucharest's Henri Coandă International Airport in 2017.

 Romania is a net exporter of electrical energy and is 52nd worldwide in terms of consumption of electric energy.
 Around a third of the produced energy comes from renewable sources, mostly as hydroelectric power.
-In 2015, the main sources were coal (28%), hydroelectric (30%), nuclear (18%), and hydrocarbons (14%).
 It has one of the largest refining capacities in Eastern Europe, even though oil and natural gas production has been decreasing for more than a decade.
-With one of the largest reserves of crude oil and shale gas in Europe it is among the most energy-independent countries in the European Union, and is looking to expand its nuclear power plant at Cernavodă further.
+With one of the largest reserves of crude oil and shale gas in Europe it is among the most energy-independent countries in the EU, and is looking to expand its nuclear power plant at Cernavodă further.

 There were almost 18.3 million connections to the Internet in June 2014.
 According to Bloomberg, in 2013 Romania ranked fifth in the world, and according to The Independent, it ranks number one in Europe at Internet speeds, with Timișoara ranked among the highest in the world.